Katharaa/katharablog/content/blogs/Struggles.md

 Greetings, world!
 Back with the freshest update on my Outreachy journey with Debian.
 Wrapping up the second week, I've just begun dipping my toes into the ocean of possibilities.
 Debian Wiki, a vital pillar in this adventure, stands as the vast ocean itself, playing a crucial role in shaping my journey.

 The Debian Wiki serves as an expansive reservoir of knowledge, offering a diverse array of information and documentation.
 Its significance lies in its role as a comprehensive guide, providing insights and details crucial for navigating the intricacies of Debian's vast ecosystem.
 In the world of open-source development, where information is everything, Debian Wiki stands out as a super important tool.
-It helps me understand the details of hundreds and thousands of packages.Additionally, it serves as a hub for crucial updates, including security alerts and project announcements, making it an indispensable resource for all Debian enthusiasts.
+It helps me understand the details of hundreds and thousands of packages.
+Additionally, it serves as a hub for crucial updates, including security alerts and project announcements, making it an indispensable resource for all Debian enthusiasts.